Hamzaishappy786/Hamzaishappy786/README.md

 # 💫 About Me:
-🔭 I’m currently working on Applied Recommender Systems
+🔭 I’m currently working on Generative AI bots
-👯 Looking to collaborate on local Pakistani Recommender systems
+👯 Looking to collaborate on local Pakistani Recommender systems and LLM's
 🤝 Working with **Muhammad Abdul Hanan** and **Ahsan Iftikhar**
 🌱 Learning **Applied Machine Learning & Neural Networks**
-💬 Ask me about **Assembly programming**
+💬 Ask me about **NLP**

 ---